What we Do

 SdTS uses a variety of weapons, from Olympic weight (which tend to be much lighter) to usable historical replicas (which are often a little heavier).
 We also use protective fencing masks to protect against accidents when training with a partner.

 As to clothing, please wear comfortable loose fitting dark pants (black sweatpants or Martial arts pants are ideal) and a white or light color t-shirt or sweatshirt as appropriate for the weather.
-Our space requires clean shoes, preferably a pair you only wear to fence in, not street shoes.
-If you only have street shoes, you will need to fence barefoot to preserve the dance floor, so, bring a pair of shoes.
+[IF we train at CVDA they require clean shoes, preferably a pair you only wear to fence in, not street shoes.
+If you only have street shoes, you will need to fence barefoot to preserve the dance floor, so, bring a pair of shoes]

 Where can I obtain gear?